004mayank/Bmadly/README.md

 # Bmadly

-> Run BMAD workflows in your browser — no setup, no CLI, just click and go.
+> Run BMAD workflows in your browser- no setup, no CLI, just click and go.

 Bmadly is a browser-first execution platform for BMAD.
 It removes the complexity of local setup and makes BMAD accessible to anyone through a simple UI.